 Take control of your online reputation

-A negative review can be stressful, but you can maintain a strong online reputation by having a strategy in place for how to respond.
-Sending out an automated request asking your patients to leave a review following their appointment can also help you safeguard your practice’s reputation.
+A negative review can be stressful, but you need to maintain a strong online reputation.
+Have a strategy in place for how to respond.
+Send out an automated request asking your patients to leave a review following their appointment.
+This can also help you safeguard your practice’s reputation.

 “The public health emergency has again reminded us that physicians and other health care professionals on the front line face high levels of stress.
 While we are taking care of our patients, we sometimes forget to take care of ourselves. ”

 A steady stream of reviews can help boost your average star rating.
-Consumers are paying more and more attention to the number of reviews a business has as well as how often reviews are received.
-In fact, 85 percent of consumers think reviews older than three months are irrelevant, according to the Local Consumer Review Survey.
+Consumers are paying more and more attention to the number of reviews that a service receives.
+In fact, 76% of consumers regularly read reviews to make decisions, according to the Local Consumer Review Survey.

-Physician burnout does not have to be your reality.
-Following these tips can help physicians decrease the amount of time they spend on non-medical work and help them spend more time doing what they love: delivering excellent patient care.
+Physician burnout does not have to be a part of your work life.
+Following these tips can help you decrease the amount of time that you are spending on non-medical work.
+They can help you spend more time doing what you love: delivering excellent patient care.